aws-samples/shopfloor-connectivity/docs/core/protocol-adapter-configuration.md

 ### Description

-User defined descriotion of the adapter
+User defined description of the adapter

 **Type**: String